Metric gluing of Brownian and $\sqrt{8/3}$-Liouville quantum gravity surfaces: Metric space preliminaries

+We note that in the case when the size of the log singularity is smaller than 2 (e.g., if $\alpha < 2$), one can give a short proof of Lemma~\ref{prop-metric-bdy-wedge}, which does not use Appendix~\ref{sec-quantum-diam}, using the fact that a GFF-type distribution has an $\alpha$-log singularity at a typical point sampled from its $\alpha$-LQG boundary length measure (see, e.g.,~\cite[Lemma A.7]{wedges}).
+We give a longer argument which works for all log singularities of size $\leq Q$.

-Since the laws of the particular choices of $h$ discussed in the second statement are locally absolutely continuous with respect to the law of an embedding into $D$ of a quantum disk away from $x$ and $y$, it follows that the metric $\frk d_h$ in each of these cases extends by continuity to $D\setminus \{x,y\}$.
-Near $x$ (and also near $y$, in the case of a single bead of a thin wedge), the law of our given distribution $h$ is locally absolutely continuous with respect to the law of an embedding of a $\beta$-quantum wedge into $(D,x,y)$ for $\beta \leq Q$.
-Hence it suffices to show that if $(D, h , x , y)$ is a $\beta$-quantum wedge for $\beta \leq Q$, then $x$ a.s.\ lies at finite $\frk d_h$-distance from the interior of $D$.
-By making a conformal change of coordinates and applying Lemma~\ref{prop-metric-coord}, we can assume without loss of generality that $(D,x,y) = (\BB S , \infty,-\infty)$ where $\BB S = \BB R \times (0,\pi)$ is the infinite horizontal strip.
+\begin{proof}[Proof of Lemma~\ref{prop-metric-bdy-wedge}] Since the laws of the particular choices of $h$ discussed in the second statement are locally absolutely continuous with respect to the law of an embedding into $D$ of a quantum disk away from $x$ and $y$, it follows that the metric $\frk d_h$ in each of these cases extends by continuity to $\bdy D\setminus \{x,y\}$.
+In the case of a single bead of a thin wedge for $\alpha \in (Q,Q+\sqrt{2/3})$, the law of our given distribution $h$ is locally absolutely continuous near each of its marked points with respect to the law of an embedding of a $\beta$-quantum wedge into $(D,x,y)$ for $\beta < Q$.
+By this and Lemma~\ref{prop-internal-equal}, it therefore suffices to show that if $(D, h , x , y)$ is a $\beta$-quantum wedge for $\beta \leq Q$, then $\frk d_h$ (which we know is defined in $\ol D\setminus \{x,y\}$) extends by continuity to $\ol D\setminus \{y \}$.